Battle of Lissa (1866)

-The Battle of Lissa (or Battle of Vis; Bitka kod Visa) was a naval battle between an Italian and an Austrian fleet during the Third Italian War of Independence, in which the Kingdom of Italy intended to break Austria's naval dominance in the Adriatic.
-It took place on July 20, 1866, near the island of Vis (then Lissa) off the coast of Dalmatia, which is now part of Croatia.
-This battle was the first naval engagement in which newly developed ironclad warships were used on a significant scale.
-Both naval forces at Lissa exhibited notable technical deficiencies, while the Italian Navy also suffered from severe rivalries within its command staff.
-The Imperial Austrian Navy secured a victory by employing ramming tactics.
+The Battle of Lissa (also known as the Battle of Vis; Bitka kod Visa) was fought on 20 July 1866 between the Italian and Austrian navies near the island of Lissa in the Adriatic Sea during the Third Italian War of Independence.
+An Italian fleet under Admiral Carlo Pellion di Persano engaged an Austrian fleet led by Vice-Admiral Wilhelm von Tegetthoff in an attempt to break Austria's naval dominance in the Adriatic.
+The battle was the first in which ironclad warships were used on a major scale.
+Both fleets exhibited several technical deficiencies, while the Italian fleet also suffered from severe rivalries between its officers.
+The Austrians were victorious, relieving Lissa after sinking two Italian warships, in part by using naval ramming tactics.
+Persano was disgraced upon his return to Italy, while Tegetthoff received widespread praise and accolades for his victory.

 Background

-In order to seize the last areas of the Apennine Peninsula that were still in the hands of the Habsburg Empire, the then Kingdom of Italy entered into an alliance with Prussia.
+In order to seize the last areas of the Apennine Peninsula that were still in the hands of the Habsburg Empire, the Kingdom of Italy entered into an alliance with Prussia.
 War broke out between Prussia and Austria in mid-June 1866.
 Italy also declared war on Austria and had its troops march into Veneto.
-Although the Italian army outnumbered the Austrians, it was defeated at Custoza on June 24 and forced to retreat.
+Although the Italian army outnumbered the Austrians, it was defeated at Custoza on 24 June and forced to retreat.

-Shortly before the Italians were ready to resume the offensive, Napoleon III telegraphed on the night of July 4 that Austria had offered to cede Veneto to him on the basis of an armistice in order to return it to Italy.
-However, Napoleon III's own plans were thwarted by the Austrian defeat at the Battle of Königgrätz.
+Shortly before the Italians were ready to resume the offensive, the French emperor Napoleon III telegraphed the Italians on the night of 4 July that Austria had offered to cede Veneto to him on the basis of an armistice in order to return it to Italy.
+However, Napoleon III's own plans were thwarted by the news of the Austrian defeat at the Battle of Königgrätz.
 The emperor's telegram was followed three days later by the threat that he would return Venice to Austria if the armistice was rejected and perhaps enter into an alliance with it.
-This put the Italians in a terrible dilemma.
-Risking a break with France was too great a risk.
+This put the Italians in a terrible dilemma, as risking a break with France was too great a risk.

-The Italians replied to the Emperor that they could not conclude an armistice without Prussian consent and made acceptance conditional on the immediate surrender of the Venetian fortresses and French support for their claims to Trieste.
+The Italians replied to the Emperor that they could not conclude an armistice without Prussian consent and made their acceptance conditional on the immediate surrender of the Venetian fortresses and French support for their claims to Trieste.
 In the meantime, Italy wanted to use the time to occupy Istria and later use it as a bargaining chip in the peace negotiations.